dduythien/react-native-ts-boilerplate/docs/project-structure.md

 - `/ios` - native code specific to iOS
 - `/docs` - as the name suggests - any docs
 - `/src` - contains our JS and style code.
+  - `/navigation` - define routers
   - `/screens` - contains all screens/pages
   - `/services` - app-wide services
     - `/api` - generic network handling with API constants
     - `/event-emitter` - singleton event bus to use it everywhere in the project
-    - `/models` - generic models should lay here
-    - `/navigation` - navigation system lay here
   - `/shared` - whole app-wide shared
     - `/components` - app-wide shared components
     - `/constants` - app-wide shared constant variables
     - `/localization` - app-wide localization
     - `/theme` - app-wide theme which contains `color palette` and `fonts`
+  - `/stores` - redux state management
   - `/utils` - generic util functions
   - `index.js` - the starting place for our app
   - `App.tsx` - the main place for our app